Model Specific Parameters

 to be set.
 The default value for this is four but it can be specified on

-# Creat a t-distribution object with 7 degrees of freedom
+# Create a t-distribution object with 7 degrees of freedom

 t_dist <- gbm_dist(name="TDist", df=7)Tweedie